osisoft/OCS-Docs/Documentation/SequentialDataStore/SDS_Streams.md

 The namespace identifier

 **Response**
-The response includes a status code and a serialized access control list.
+The response includes a status code and a response body.

+**Response body**
+The default ACL for Streams

 **.NET Library**
 ```csharp